wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-connector-avro-producer-example.md

 ## Set up Kafka

-Before you begin, set up Kafka by following the instructions in [Setting up Kafka](setting-up-kafka.md).
+Before you begin,

+1. Set up Kafka by following the instructions in [Setting up Kafka](setting-up-kafka.md).
+2. Install the [Confluent Platform](https://docs.confluent.io/platform/current/installation/installing_cp/zip-tar.html) according to the Kafka version you are using.

 ## Configure the connector in WSO2 Integration Studio